GPurgatorio/Master-Computer-Science-ICT/README.md

 - **level 3 firwall**: looks at the envelope, source address, port ...
 - **level 7 firewall**: reconstruct the full pkt looking inside its content.

----

-Share the identities of the users to not replicate them in each server:
-- **lDAP** lightweight Directly Access Protocol: distributed database organized as a tree where we store the name of the users.

-- **active-directory**: uses a secure protocol to exchange credentials throught the network.
-It's a centralized data structure listing users.

 ## Service Managment layer